larry-lu/extendXarray/README.md

 # Project VectorMan: a cover for extendXarray
 Provides higher level functionality to the Python xarray project by integrating methods from GDAL and OGR.

-This project will be published under the name "extendXarray".
-I wanted to add a (probably ineffective) layer of anonymity between personal projects and work projects for the short term.
+The goal of this project is to provide simple functions for integrating vector processing tools available in GDAL/OGR with the incredibly powerful n-dimensional array processing capabilities of `xarray` and other members of the pydata.org environment.
+I expect the project to ultimately be published under the name "extendXarray".

 ### Why?